Buy the property.

 Who can apply and what support is needed?

-How long does approval take and what are the terms?
+How long does approval take?

 Once documents are provided, approval typically takes 24 hours.
 Bonds can be short-term or long-term (multiple years).
-If settlement occurs early, the bond expires; if it fails and the vendor is entitled to the deposit, the insurer pays the vendor and seeks recovery from you.
+If settlement occurs early, the bond expires.
+If it fails and the vendor is entitled to the deposit, the insurer pays the vendor and seeks recovery from you.

 Why use Prime Bonds and what is the cost?